- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 Europa Universalis gives you the responsibility of guiding a nation for years with the aim of creating a dominant global kingdom.
 It’ll let you rule your country through hundreds of years—from the medieval era through to the renaissance age—and give historical accuracy and depth like never before.

-You’ll be able to use your nation for trade, diplomacy, true exploration, and warfare.
+You’ll be able to use your nation for trade, , true exploration, and conquer using a for warfare.

 Europa Universalis IV lets you take over one of Europe’s nations as you begin the quest to defend your borders and maintain the right to rule your kingdom.
 It succeeded 3 other games in the Europa Universalis series, namely Europa Universalis I to III.

-This game is a must-play for those who love the Civilization franchise, as its amazing gameplay and graphics make for a fantastic re-creation of history narrated through different perspectives.
+This game is a good alternative for those who love the Civilization franchise, as its amazing gameplay and graphics make for a fantastic re-creation of history narrated through different perspectives.

 Like Civilization, this game also takes on a science fiction style “what if” history.
 It is set in 2225, as humanity’s domination has taken the war to the stars.
 Just like Civilization, you’ll employ unique mechanics like economics, colonization, diplomacy, and technology to fight the stars and take over space.